A First Look at First-Passage Processes: Stochastic Hunting in One Dimension

 While the problem for $N=3,4,\ldots$ lions is difficult, the problem becomes much simpler for large $N$.
 To determine the lamb survival probability for large $N$, we only need to focus on the lion closest to the lamb, because this last lion ultimately kills the lamb.
 As shown in Fig.~\ref{fig:space-time}, the individual identity of this last lion can change with time due to the crossing of different lion trajectories.
 For large $N$, there is a systematic bias of the motion of the last lion, $x_{\rm last}(t)$.
 This bias becomes stronger for increasing $N$, so that $x_{\rm last}(t)$ becomes smoother as $N$ increases (Fig.~\ref{fig:xlast}).
 This gradual approach of the last lion to the lamb is the mechanism which leads to the survival probability of the lamb decaying as $t^{-\beta_N}$, with $\beta_N$ a slowly increasing function of $N$.

 To estimate the location of this last lion when $N\gg 1$ lions are initially at the origin, we use the extreme statistics condition~\cite{G87}

 Equation~(\ref{xlast-defn}) states that one lion out of an initial group of $N$ is in the range $[x_{\rm last},\infty]$.
-Although the integral in Eq.~(\ref{xlast-defn}) can be expressed in terms of the complementary error function, it is instructive to evaluate it explicitly by writing $x=x_{\rm last}+\epsilon$ and re-expressing the integrand in terms of $\epsilon$.
+Although the integral in Eq.~(\ref{xlast-defn}) can be expressed in terms of the complementary error function, it is instructive to evaluate it approximately in a self consistent way by writing $x=x_{\rm last}+\epsilon$ and re-expressing the integrand in terms of $\epsilon$.
 We thus find

-Over the range of $\epsilon$ for which the second exponential factor is non-negligible, the third exponential factor is nearly equal to one.
-The integral now reduces to an elementary form, with the result